Westport Property - Dundee

 • For HMOs, yearly checks are legally required

 We strongly recommend having your property’s fire alarms checked every year, as smoke and heat alarms can cease to function unexpectedly.
+Additionally, ensuring a fire extinguisher available in the property can further enhance fire safety measures.

 Electrical Safety Certificates for Landlords